-I’m a Green Party candidate to the Helsinki City Council (number 691).
+I am as well a Green vice member of the Helsinki City Council and of the social services and health care committee and a mother of two children from Hakaniemi.
 I want an environmentally friendly and equal Helsinki, with room for all!

 1) Supporting Families with Children